Spy camera found in Darien Subway bathroom

-Dias was originally held on a $25,000 bond, but during processing, police learned he was in the United States illegally.
-Darien Police contacted the United States Immigration Service who subsequently placed a "detainer" on Dias, meaning he is now being held indefinitely.
+After determining that Dias has been in the country for the past 12 years illegally, Darien Police contacted the United States Immigration Service, who subsequently placed a detainer on Dias, meaning he is now being held indefinitely.
 Police said Dias had no prior criminal history.